ARMmbed/lora-docs/docs/intro-to-lora.md

 ---

-*[Jan Jongboom](http://twitter.com/janjongboom) is Developer Evangelist IoT at ARM, and a vivid LoRa enthusiast.*
+*[Jan Jongboom](http://twitter.com/janjongboom) is Developer Evangelist IoT at ARM, and an avid LoRa enthusiast.*